lni/dragonboat/internal/raft/README.md

 * stateful requests

 ## Third Party Code ##
-This package is a new implementation of the Raft protocol with influence from [etcd raft](https://github.com/coreos/etcd/tree/master/raft) -
+This package is a new implementation of the Raft protocol with influences from [etcd raft](https://github.com/coreos/etcd/tree/master/raft) in the following aspects -

 * all relevant etcd raft tests have been ported to this project
-* a similar iterative style interface is employed as it yields high throughput
+* raft protocol state is modelled as a state machine with an iterative style interface
-* various other similar bits
+* the replication flow control code is derived from etcd raft

 Check source code files for copyright information.